Connect with others who understand.

 What Is Jojoba Oil?

 Jojoba oil (pronounced ho-HO-ba) comes from the woody jojoba shrub.
-This plant lives in arid places in Arizona, Southern California, and northern Mexico.
-Related plants or variations, also sometimes called jojoba, grow around the world.
+This plant lives in dry places in Arizona, Southern California, and northern Mexico.
+Related plants or variations, sometimes also called jojoba, grow around the world.

 The seeds of the jojoba plant hold oil, which helps protect them until they can start growing when scattered or planted.
-For centuries, people have extracted and used the oil — for example, Native Americans used jojoba oil to treat open sores.
-More recently, jojoba oil has become a common (and often costly) additive in hair care and skin care products.
+For centuries, people have extracted and used the oil for its healing properties.
+For example, Native Americans used jojoba oil to treat open sores, sunburns, sore throats, and more.
+More recently, jojoba oil has become a common additive in hair care and skin care products.

 What Are the Health Benefits of Jojoba Oil?